 Businesses that are open

-For businesses that have not been ordered to close, each business can make decisions about what makes the most sense for them in light of the most recent easing of restrictions.
+Each business can make decisions about what makes the most sense for them in light of the most recent easing of restrictions.

 It is up to the business.